 About J.T.
 Ellison

 J.T.
-Ellison is the New York Times and USA Today bestselling author of eighteen critically acclaimed novels, including LIE TO ME, NO ONE KNOWS, WHAT LIES BEHIND, and ALL THE PRETTY GIRLS, and is the coauthor of the "A Brit in the FBI" series with #1 New York Times bestselling author Catherine Coulter.
+Ellison is the New York Times and USA Today bestselling author of twenty critically acclaimed novels, including LIE TO ME, NO ONE KNOWS, WHAT LIES BEHIND, and ALL THE PRETTY GIRLS, and is the coauthor of the "A Brit in the FBI" series with #1 New York Times bestselling author Catherine Coulter.
 J.T. also cohosts the EMMY® Award-winning television series A Word on Words.

 With millions of books in print, Ellison’s work has been published in twenty-six countries and fourteen languages.
 Her novel THE COLD ROOM won the ITW Thriller Award for Best Paperback Original.
 Her novels FIELD OF GRAVES and WHERE ALL THE DEAD LIE were each a RITA® nominee for Best Romantic Suspense.
 She is also the author of multiple short stories.